Musket: Flintlock musket

 The heavy musket went out of favour around the same time the snaphance flintlock was invented in Europe, in 1550.
 The snaphance was followed by the "true" flintlock in the late 17th century.
 While the heavy variant of the arquebus died out due to the decline of heavy armour, the term "musket" itself stuck around as a general term for 'shoulder arms' fireweapons, replacing "arquebus," and remained until the 1800s.
 The differences between the arquebus and musket post-16th century are therefore not entirely clear, and the two have been used interchangeably on several occasions.
 Flintlocks are not usually associated with arquebuses.

-The number of musketeers relative to pikemen increased partly because they were now more mobile than pikemen.

-An intermediate between the arquebus and the musket was the caliver, a standardized "calibre" (spelled "caliber" in the US), which appeared in Europe around 1567–9.
+A variation of the musket known as the caliver, a standardized "calibre" (spelled "caliber" in the US), appeared in Europe around 1567–9.
+According to Jacob de Gheyn, the caliver was a smaller musket that did not require a fork rest.
+Benerson Little described it as a "light musket".

 Asia

 Matchlock firearms were used in India by 1500, in Đại Việt by 1516, and in Southeast Asia by 1540.
 According to a Burmese source from the late 15th century, King Minkhaung II would not dare attack the besieged town of Prome due to the defenders' use of cannon and small arms that were described as muskets, although these were probably early matchlock arquebuses or wall guns.